6529-Collections/nftdelegation/CONTRIBUTING.md

 ## Code of Conduct

 Let's respect everyone participating to this project and promote a harassment-free experience for everyone.
-NFTDelegation is governed by the following[Code of Conduct](CODE_OF_CONDUCT.md).
+NFTDelegation is governed by the following [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## Getting Started